SXNPYN/CoBreeder_for_GhostWolves/README.md

 Note: neither of these options edit the original files.
 Your original data will be left untouched and this will only apply to the current run.

 ## Priority Calculations

 Previous tools allow breeding program managers to manually specify "priority individuals", individuals that have desirable characteristics and must be included in solutions.
-This program allows for this, but also builds upon this idea with dynamic priority calculations, which compare individuals to their peers and assign each individual a score between 0 and 100, where 100 is the maximum priority value.
-This allows for individuals to be ranked by priority.
+This program allows for this but also builds upon this idea with dynamic priority calculations that allow individuals to be ranked by priority.
+Individuals are compared to their peers and assigned a priority score between 0 and 100, where 100 is the maximum priority value.

 The top x individuals are selected to fall into the priority set, representing individuals that must be included in solutions, whilst the more complex priority values can be used in some objective functions.

 Priority calculations consider various factors including whether individuals are proven and the number of mates and ghost alleles that they have compared to their competitors.
 If priority calculations are enabled, you will be prompted to provide a weight for ghost alleles.
-This is a number between 0 and 1.0, where 0 represents completely ignoring ghost alleles in favour of number of mates, and 1.0 means only considering number of mates and ignoring the number of ghost alleles.
+This is a float between 0 and 1, where 0 represents completely ignoring number of mates in favour of ghost alleles, and 1.0 means only considering number of mates and ignoring the number of ghost alleles.
 0.5 will strike a balance between these.
 It is recommended to prioritise ghost alleles more heavily at the start and increase emphasis on the number of mates if there are unforeseen circumstances (e.g. individuals are proving hard to capture).
+This will result in more flexible solutions.

 ## Outputs